Seeed-Studio/MakerCamp/2026-01-MIT/Yufeng/README.md

 - 3D math for proper streetview-style projection not yet implemented
 - Camera alignment is imperfect—people were moving during capture, so the scene wasn't truly stationary

+I'll take more pictures in my last few days here and process them with a better algorithm later.

 ---

 ## Other Things